tjanusz-personal/docker-compose-demo/README.md

 * Proper environment configuration for container deployment via docker environment variables
 * How to package/deploy container using AWS ECS fargate.
 * How to deploy to AWS ECR repository via CLI
-* Deploy image to ECR to validate AWS ECR security scanning via AWS inspector
+* Deploy image to ECR to validate AWS ECR security scanning via AWS inspector. **This project includes an older version of Log4j2 to show the CVE hit by AWS.**

 Project assumptions:
 * Deployment to AWS ECS (e.g. not Kubernetes based)